mahdisabouri/Vira/README.md

 About Beck:
 Data models (arrangement of data models - relation of data models) done.
 Data models are arranged in the database.
 Currently, we have to decide whether to use Spring or Springbook to use the framework so that we can move to the next phase.
 It means to implement the back, but now we have the first phase, i.e. the front
-Vera team welcomes cooperation for the development of this project Vera's team consists of:
+Vera team welcomes cooperation for the development of this project In branch master release, it is our program that is provided to the deployment team The Develop branch is the current tasks branch
+Vera's team consists of:
 Mehdi Sabouri: Front Development
 Amir Hossein Fardi: Back and Development